 TIPS TO STAY INJURIES FREE WHEN SHOVELLING SNOW

-Winter has officially arrived to Ontario, and though it can be exciting exciting it is also an annoyance for those who have to shovel snow.
+Winter has officially arrived to Ontario, and though it is exciting to see the first snow fall of the season it is also an annoyance for those who have to shovel snow.
 The task of clearing snow from your driveway and sidewalk becomes a daily ritual as regular as brushing your teeth.
 Unlike brushing your teeth, however, snow shovelling can be a demanding physical activity, and with any demanding physical activity, comes the potential for injury.
 We have some tips and trick to help you avoid getting injured while shovelling snow.

 2. If you don’t have to lift it and can leave it in a pile on the side, leave it!
 When pushing or lifting snow it is necessary to use good posture.
 This means squarely facing the snow you are about to lift and keeping your feet wide.
 When bending, do so at your hips and knees, while keeping your back in a neutral position in order to use your leg muscles and save strain to your back.
 As you lift, tighten your stomach muscles (core muscles) as this provides a natural brace to your torso.
 Keep the load relatively light and as close into your body as possible.